cthadeusantos/spanner_tree_generator/README.md

 * Conselho Nacional de Desenvolvimento Científico e Tecnológico
 * Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro

+**ACKNOWLEDGMENT TO LABIC/UFF HARDWARE SUPPORT**
+* We would like to extend our sincere gratitude to the **[LABIC/UFF](https://www.facebook.com/satoruff/)**, at the [Institute of Computing](https://www.ic.uff.br/) of the Federal Fluminense University, for generously providing their hardware resources for executing all the tests conducted for this experiment.
+Their hardware support has been instrumental in the success of our research.
+Their hardware support has been ensuring the success of our research.

+**LICENSE**
-This project is distributed with MIT license in the hope that it is usefull to anyone (see `LICENSE` at root).
+* This project is distributed with MIT license in the hope that it is usefull to anyone (see `LICENSE` at root).
 Although this project is distributed as free software, this fact do not isent it from being a scientific property.
 If this project aided your research, please do cite any referenced work from the authors above related in the first section of this file.